pixlygames/InteractUI/README.md

 - Only renders interactions within a reasonable distance
 - Automatically cleans up interactions when players die
 - Periodic cleanup of stale UI elements

-The UI is approximately 10x more performant than the native DrawText3D implementation.

 ## License